ICanBoogie/ICanBoogie/README.md

 echo $time;         // 2013-05-17T14:30:45Z
 ```

-The getter/setter feature provided by the [Prototype package][] allows you to create read-only or
+The getter/setter feature provided by [icanboogie/accessor][], and extended by
+[icanboogie/prototype][], allows you to create read-only or write-only properties,
-write-only properties, type control, properties façades, fallbacks to generate default values,
-forwarding properties, lazy loading…
+properties façades, fallbacks to generate default values, forwarding properties, lazy loading,
+or type control.